The Best Hiking Trails Near Hamilton and Halton For Families

 752 Centre Rd, Hamilton | free

-Thanks to a tip from a fellow mom, we visited Joe Sam’s Park in Waterdown and we were impressed!
-Our first visit was during winter and there was still a ton to do!
+One winter day we visited Joe Sam’s Park in Waterdown and we were impressed!
 We initially went for the excellent walking paths that take you through forests, over marshes and beside wetlands.
 The path was smooth and very stroller-friendly.
 The trail was wide, and ideal for wagons, smaller bikes and toddler exploring.

 Tips for Successful Hiking with Kids